boazbk/tcs/lec_16_randomized_alg.md

 ## Lecture summary

 * Using  concentration results we can _amplify_ in polynomial time the success probability of a probabilistic algorithm from a mere $1/p(n)$ to $1-2^{-q(n)}$ for every polynomials $p$ and $q$.
-* There are several probabilistic algorithms that are better in various senses  (e.g., simpler, faster, or other advantages) than the best known deterministic algorithm for the same problem.
+* There are several randomized algorithms that are better in various senses  (e.g., simpler, faster, or other advantages) than the best known deterministic algorithm for the same problem.

 ## Exercises